xinjin/course-net-assignment/assignment4/README.md

 Submit your source code for the two exercises, in two separate folders `acl` and `load_balance`, and together in one `assignment4.zip` file.
 For every exercise, submit the p4 code and the corresponding json file that configures the table entries.

-You can try implementing key-value store for bonus.
-The maximal bonus can be 2 points.
-Submit your p4 code and the corresponding json file in a folder called `kv_store` in the zip file.

 ## Introduction

 This assignment includes 2 exercises: *Access Control List*